JanAleksDim/seminarska_naloga/README.md

-# naloga_4
+# seminarska_naloga
-Naloga 4 - I wrote all the comments in English instead of Slovenian because it's a matter of standard best practice.
+seminarska naloga - I wrote all the comments in English instead of Slovenian because it's a matter of standard best practice.

 I copied the first assignment and changed it to fit the second assignment's guidelines.